tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 # Create a .env file with development presets
 cp .env.example .env

-# Start MinIO, create the default bucket, and start Postgres and pgAdmin
+# Start MinIO, create the default bucket, and start Postgres
-docker compose up mc pgadmin # -d to detach i.e. run in background
+docker compose up # -d to detach i.e. run in background

 # Run server and restart on changes to source code
 npm run dev